MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-licenses-to-user-accounts-with-office-365-powershell.md

 $userList | ForEach { $sku=$_.SkuId ; $licensePlanList | ForEach { If ( $sku -eq $_.ObjectId.substring($_.ObjectId.length - 36, 36) ) { Write-Host $_.SkuPartNumber } } }
 ```

-Identify the license plan (subscription) the user currently has (the FROM subscription) and the subscription to which the user is moving (the TO subscription).
+Identify the subscription the user currently has (the FROM subscription) and the subscription to which the user is moving (the TO subscription).

 Finally, specify the TO and FROM subscription names (SKU part numbers) and run these commands.